-As the construction works in the year were mainly structural and decoration works, no large amount of spoil and rock blocks were produced in the year.
+As the construction works in the year were mainly decoration works, no large amount of spoil and rock blocks were produced in the year.
 We have also strived to recycle and reuse them to minimize disposal and mitigate negative impact on the environment.
 Renovation works will generate hazardous waste such as paint buckets, which will be collected and handled properly by qualified companies appointed by us.

-Key per rformance indi cators
+Key performance indicators

-Type of emissions 2019 2018 Unit
+Type of emissions 2020 2019 Unit

 Non-hazardous waste

-Total 179.95 230.13 tonnes
+Total 5.98 179.95 tonnes

 Paper

-Disposed 0.03 0.03 tonnes
+Disposed 0.38 0.40 tonnes

 Metal

-Recycled 88.33 14.25 tonnes
+Recycled 5.00 88.33 tonnes

-Disposed 74.25 tonnes

 Wood

-Recycled 90.99 18.25 tonnes
+Recycled 90.99 tonnes

-Disposed 122.75 tonnes

 Domestic and other waste

 Recycled 0.12 0.12 tonnes

 Disposed 0.48 0.48 tonnes

-Intensity (per square meter) 0.99 1.27 kg
+Intensity (per square meter) 0.03 1.00 kg

-Key performance indicators

-Type of emissions 2019 2018 Unit

 Hazardous waste

-Waste paint buckets 0.6 tonnes
+Waste paint buckets 0.5 0.6 tonnes